-Mable’s flexible, transparent model of finding and engaging support provides clients with ultimate control over the support they choose.
-But as you’re making the choices, it’s important to recognise that with that choice comes certain responsibilities.
-One of these is setting the right expectations when you meet any potential support workers.
+Mable’s flexible, transparent model of finding and booking support provides clients with ultimate control over the support they choose.
+With this choice comes responsibilities, including setting the right expectations when you meet any potential support workers.
 Here’s how you do it.

-Many independent support workers using the Mable platform will offer the first hour of support free for the purposes of a ‘meet and greet’.
-While these meetings are often an informal chat to explain the role and discover if you have common interests, they’re also a crucial opportunity to set out your expectations for how you would like to work together.
-Essentially, it is just like an ‘interview’, and like in any interview, both parties need to make sure they are comfortable with the arrangements of the job before proceeding.
-Meet and greets are available in person or via audio or video calls.
+Many independent support workers using the Mable platform will offer free the first hour of support for a ‘meet and greet’.
+While these meetings are often informal chats to explain the role and discover if you have common interests, they’re also a crucial opportunity to set out your expectations for how you would like to work together.
+Both parties must ensure they are comfortable with the job arrangements before proceeding.
+Meet and greets are available via Team Chat on the Mable platform or in person.

-Before you decide whether you and your chosen independent support worker are a good ‘fit’, it’s important to be really clear and specific about what you will require of them during your time together.
-This will also give the support worker an opportunity to ask questions and decide whether they’re able – and willing – to do the tasks required.
+Before you decide whether you and your chosen independent support worker are a good ‘fit’, it’s important to be clear and specific about what you will require of them during your time together.
+This will also allow the support worker to ask questions and decide whether they’re able – and willing – to do the required tasks.

 Are they qualified for the job?